Capture paper receipts, keep vendor, date, and amount searchable, and organize records for reimbursements, taxes, and warranty claims on your iPhone.

-Point your camera at a receipt and ScanLens automatically detects the edges, corrects perspective, and enhances contrast.
-Works on crumpled receipts, poor lighting, and faded thermal prints.
-The AI is trained on millions of receipt formats worldwide.
+Point your camera at a receipt and ScanLens detects the edges, corrects perspective, and enhances contrast so the saved image is easier to read later.
+This matters most for crumpled receipts, thermal paper, and quick captures on the go.

 Traveling employees, freelancers, and consultants need organized expense documentation.
 Scan receipts as you go—at the restaurant, in the taxi, at the office supply store.
 When it's time to file expenses, everything is already organized with extracted totals ready to export.